tanghao-xiaomi/docs/en/demo/hello_world/Hello_World.md

 #### Makefile

-To add a new application in openVela, the core steps are to add the application’s entry source file to `MAINSRC` and to correctly define the following three essential parameters:
+To add a new application in openvela, the core steps are to add the application’s entry source file to `MAINSRC` and to correctly define the following three essential parameters:

 - `PROGNAME`: The name of the application, used when launching under `nsh`.